• Skip to primary navigation

 Rafting by Motor versus Human-Power (non-motor)

 Motorized expeditions (see picture below of J-rig, S-rig and C-craft motor options) typically cover more of the Grand Canyon in less time than the human-powered oar, paddle, dory, and hybrid trips.
 Motor rigs also usually run their engine for most of the expedition, which cause some to choose the non-motorized alternatives.
 Senior groups typically select motor rafts since they are more comfortable for the full days traveling down canyon.
 A small subset of human-powered expeditions have a motor support boat that usually travels behind the group.
-Please give us a call if you want to insure your Grand Canyon trip has or does not have a motor support raft.
+Please give us a call if you want to insure your Colorado River rafting trip has or does not have a motor support raft.

 Types of Human Powered Rafting Trips